Have you ever experienced confidently applying for a loan or credit card and complied with all the requirements but still got rejected?

-- Additional authorized user to your credit card – the user’s credit standing will not affect your credit score as long as you are able to make your monthly payments.
+- Additional authorized user to your credit card – the user’s credit standing will not affect your credit score as long as you can make your monthly payments.

 Credit Report vs. Credit Score vs. Credit History

-A credit report is a document which shows in-depth information on the past and present financial transactions of an individual or firm.
-It gives insight on what accounted for the credit score as it details the credit accounts, payment history, and personal or business information4.
+A credit report is a document that shows in-depth information on the past and present financial transactions of an individual or firm.
+It gives insight into what accounted for the credit score as it details the credit accounts, payment history, and personal or business information4.

 These items are used by lenders to approve a new line of credit and set the terms of a loan.

 Why Is It Important To Check Your Credit Score